NathanScott85/Blog/_posts/2018-04-29-Yes-Theory.markdown

 So bottoms up to seeking discomfort!

-To the guys at Yes Theory, I thank you! and for the rest who actually read this stay positive.
+To the guys at Yes Theory, Thank you!